View North Wales Holiday Homes to Rent

 Harlech Castle is one of North Wales' iconic landmarks, perched precariously on a crag, overlooking the crashing waves.
 The town of Harlech is a lovely place to explore by foot, with a sandy beach and a historic centre with a variety of shops, pubs and restaurants.

 Near the twin towns of Porthmadog and Tremadog, the Ffestiniog and Welsh Highland Railways pass ancient woods, sweeping estuaries and spectacular stretches of the North Wales coast.
 Further west, the Llyn Peninsula is home to long-extinct volcanic peaks, rocky bays, and wild hills scattered with Iron Age forts.
-The charming villages of Abersoch and Morfa Nefyn are idyllic bases for visitors to this remote region of North Wales.
+The charming villages of Abersoch and Morfa Nefyn are idyllic bases for visitors to this remote North Wales region.

 Further east, near the English border, the bustling market town of Wrexham is packed with independent businesses.
 Nearby, the Pontcysyllte Aqueduct towers over the Vale of Llangollen.
-Designed by Thomas Telford, it is a symbol of the industrialisation of the region in the early 19th century.
+Designed by Thomas Telford, it symbolises the industrialisation of the region in the early 19th century.